Establishing, but especially maintaining successful marketing strategies for your business continues to be a never-ending challenge for most.

 How do you determine who your audience is?

 You don’t necessarily need elaborate, in-depth market research to define the age, location, behaviors etc. of your target audience.
 Considering what products or services your business provides should be the first and most obvious step to noting what will appeal to your customers.
 Your branding should already align perfectly with your target audience, without much effort.
 You also must take into consideration the level of your products or business.
 Are you low cost, high value or luxury?
 That will make a big difference in how, where and what you market.
+Once you have that idea in your mind, you must consider a few things about those people.
+Who are they?
+How old are they?
+What gender are they?
+Etc. Once again, this information should be obvious.
+From that, you can then easily determine what sorts of things appeal to them.
+Next step: Figure out what kind of information your audience is looking for and the best means to deliver it.
+Some questions you may ask yourself when determining content…- What do they use our products/services for?

 - What would they want to know about these products/services?